 This technique, often known as “teeth bleaching,” can brighten and whiten your teeth by removing discoloration and stains.
 However, since dentists can’t bleach everyone’s teeth, it’s crucial to consult your dentist beforehand.

 Teeth whitening is a straightforward procedure.
-One of two teeth bleaches is used in whitening goods.
 These bleaches break down stains into smaller bits, resulting in a less intense hue and brighter teeth.

 Cosmetic Teeth Reshaping